nodejavascript/inputresponse-alpha-client/README.md

 ## About The Project
 This UI uses Google Auth to save your neural networks, setup multi-clients that use network's API key to submit machine learning data `{ input: [], output: { } }` to the API Neural Network engine.

-Use this UI to submit training / fitness data, disable submitted data, train your models and request inferences from many of your Neural Networks.
+Use this UI to submit training / fitness data, disable submitted data, train your models and `request inferences` from many of your Neural Networks.
 Clients must submit payloads with an `apiKey` that you can reset at will.

 This project is under `active development`.

 More about my insights will follow [my article](https://nodejavascript.com/a-neural-network-engine?ref=githubAbout).

-ps; The charting that will come out of this project will be gloarious - stay tuned.
+ps; The charting that will come out of this project will be glorious - stay tuned.

 ### Built With